evan-william/personal-project/Github Projects/readme.md

 # 🚀 My Coding Projects

-This repo showcases two key parts of my coding journey:
+This repository highlights two key aspects of my coding journey:

+---

 ### 🧩 Learning Projects
-Here’s where I experiment and grow.
-From beginner to advanced challenges, these projects are all about **trying new things**, **making mistakes**, and **getting better step by step**.
-They’re not perfect — but that’s the point!
+This is where I explore, experiment, and grow.
+From beginner challenges to more advanced concepts, these projects are about **trying new ideas**, **learning from mistakes**, and **improving one step at a time**.
+They’re not perfect — and that’s exactly the point.

+---

 ### 🌟 Polished Projects
-These are the projects I’ve refined and feel proud to share.
-They highlight what I’ve learned and show the progress I’m making as a developer.
+These are the projects I’ve taken the time to refine and finish with care.
+They reflect what I’ve learned so far and showcase the progress I’m making as a developer.

-Every project, rough or polished, brings me closer to be better.
+---

+Every project — whether a rough draft or something polished — moves me forward on my journey.
 Thanks for stopping by and following along! 👨‍💻✨